tezedge/tezedge-debugger/README.md

 * curl, wget and git to get the code
 * zlib, clang and llvm 11 to build the BPF linker
 * libelf, make to build the memory profiler
-* libsodium, gcc, g++, libssl, pkg-config to build the recorder
+* libsodium, gcc, g++, libssl, pkg-config to build the network recorder
-* libarchive-tools, flex, bison to prepare the kernel code (needed for the recorder).
+* libarchive-tools, flex, bison to prepare the kernel code (needed for the network recorder).

 In Ubuntu 20.04 or Ubuntu 20.10: